Not an actual black person.

 Tropes associated with Blackface

 - Ash Face: Older animated works would often segue from an Ash Face incident to a Blackface gag.

 - Big Lipped Alligator Moment: A common trope of early cinema was to find some excuse for the main character to intentionally or accidentally take on the appearance of blackface, then pause for a minstrel show-style musical number.

 - Black Like Me: A white person makes himself look black and experiences everyday life as a black person and learning An Aesop about tolerance.

 - Dead Horse Trope: Blackface never appears in modern mainstream media played straight.
-If it shows up at all, it's for Black Comedy (No Pun Intended) or satirical purposes, or it comes from a country where it's not as taboo.
+If it shows up at all, it's for Black Comedy (No Pun Intended) or satirical purposes, as a scene in a period piece, or it comes from a country where it's not as taboo.

 - Modern Minstrelsy

 - Older Than They Think: The tradition of blackface extends hundreds of years before its rise in popularity in America.

 - Old Shame: In its heyday, blackface was a major part of America's distinct artistic culture.
 Today it's treated as an embarrassing episode in American history.
 Many beloved film and cartoon characters appeared in blackface in the early days of film and animation, when the trope was still mainstream.
 The companies who now own these intellectual properties are understandably reluctant to air them out.